Creating multicomponent Schr\"odinger cat states in a coupled qubit-oscillator system: Abstract

 \section{Abstract}

 We present a method for preparing various exotic modifications of Schr{\"o}dinger cat states by coupling a semiclassical oscillator to a system of qubits.
-Varying the number of qubits and parameters of the quantum quench performed in the coupled system, we bring the oscillator into a~highly non-classical state composed of an arbitrary number of partly coherent wavepackets in tunable proportions and motion relations.
+Varying the number of qubits and parameters of the protocol (involving quantum quench of the coupled system and a subsequent spin measurement), we bring the oscillator into a coherent superposition composed of an arbitrary number of wavepackets in tunable proportions and motion relations.
 The method can be implemented with the aid of current experimental techniques and may find applications in quantum information and sensing protocols.

 While in the early years of quantum theory the celebrated puzzle of Schr{\"o}dinger's cat \cite{Schr35}, which was thought in the~${\ket{\mathrm{dead}}\!+\!\ket{\mathrm{alive}}}$ quantum superposition state, served to metaphorically demonstrate the inherent strangeness of quantum laws, at present the so-called Schr{\"o}dinger-cat states \cite{Wine13,John17,Frow18,Omra19,Girv19,Hack19,Wang22,He23,Bild23,Bati24,Gupt24,Hosh25} play the role of an essential quantum resource.
 Such states, whose laboratory realizations were reported on the platforms ranging from quantum optics to superconducting circuits and trapped ions, can be applied in quantum information and communication as robust realizations of qubits \cite{Niel00,Haro03,Mirr14,Fluh19,Grim20,Grav23,Yu25}, but also in quantum metrology due to the sub-Planck phase-space structures they typically exhibit \cite{Tosc06,Kwon19,Tats19}.